top of page

 Salesforce introduced autonomous AI agents that handle complex workflows across marketing, sales, and operations.

-CEO Marc Benioff calls this a “digital workforce,” humans and AI working side by side to deliver outcomes.
+CEO Marc Benioff calls this a “digital workforce,” where humans and AI work side by side to deliver outcomes.

 That’s Agentic Leadership: